Nick Sandlin

-Nick Howard Sandlin (born January 10, 1997) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Cleveland Indians / Guardians and Toronto Blue Jays.
+Nick Howard Sandlin (born January 10, 1997) is an American professional baseball pitcher in the Detroit Tigers organization.
+He has previously played in Major League Baseball (MLB) for the Cleveland Indians / Guardians, Toronto Blue Jays, and Los Angeles Angels.

 Amateur career

 Sandlin - a sidearm style pitcher - attended Greenbrier High School in Evans, Georgia.
 He enrolled at the University of Southern Mississippi and played college baseball for the Southern Miss Golden Eagles.
 In 2017, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League.
 In 2018, his junior year, Sandlin won the C Spire Ferriss Trophy, given to the best collegiate baseball player in Mississippi. and was named Conference USA's Baseball Pitcher of the Year and the National Pitcher of the Year Award from Perfect Game/Rawlings.

 Professional career

 Cleveland Indians / Guardians

 The Cleveland Indians selected Sandlin in the second round, with the 67th overall selection, of the 2018 MLB draft.
 He signed with Cleveland, receiving a $750,000 signing bonus.
 He spent the 2018 season with the rookie-level Arizona League Indians, Single-A Lake County Captains, High-A Lynchburg Hillcats, and Double-A Akron RubberDucks, compiling a combined 2–0 record and 3.00 ERA with 36 strikeouts in 24 total relief innings pitched between the four clubs.

 In 2019, Sandlin played for Akron and the Triple-A Columbus Clippers.
 He went a combined 1–0 with a 2.39 ERA over 26 1/3 innings.
 On July 1, it was announced that he would miss the rest of the season due to a right forearm strain.
 Sandlin did not play in a game in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.

 On April 30, 2021, Sandlin was promoted to the major leagues for the first time.
 On May 1, Sandlin made his MLB debut against the Chicago White Sox and struck out White Sox outfielder Adam Eaton for his first major league strikeout.
 He made 34 relief outings during his rookie campaign, posting a 2.94 ERA with 48 strikeouts across 33 2/3 innings pitched.

 Sandlin pitched in 46 games out of the bullpen during the 2022 season, compiling a 5-2 record and 2.25 ERA with 41 strikeouts over 44 innings of work.
 In 2023, he made 61 appearances, logging a 5-5 record and 3.75 ERA with 66 strikeouts over 60 innings of work.
 Sandlin made 68 appearances for Cleveland in 2024, registering an 8-0 record and 3.75 ERA with 68 strikeouts and 1 save across 57 2/3 innings pitched.